 Juniper Beach Provincial Park is a convenient overnight camping spot for travellers on Hwy 1.
 Both CNR and CPR railway tracks run by the park; an attraction to train-buffs.
 This park is popular for boating, fishing and photography.

-Open until: October 13, 2014 with full services and no services until December 31.
+Open until: Mid-October with full services and little or no services until December 31.

 Acacia Grove RV Park Cabins